maxmurdoch/flock/src/pages/index.md

       to: 'https://my.flockcover.com/'
       track: ''
     - branch: false
-      color: black
+      color: yellow
+      border: true
       external: false
       title: WHAT'S COVERED?
       to: 'https://flockcover.com/flyUnlimited/#what-is-covered'
       track: ''
   description: >-
     See how flexible drone insurance can be.
-Try Fly Unlimited and get one month of commercial drone insurance on us.
+Try Fly Unlimited and get one month of commercial drone insurance on us*.
 No commitments, cancel anytime.

-    Don’t miss out - offer ends 11th May!*
+    Don’t miss out - offer ends 11th May!
   features:
     - rightIcon: /images/uploads/allianz.png
       title: Underwritten by